 1. She Ran for Virginia State Senate as a Democrat in 2015

-In 2015, Jill McCabe was a Democratic candidate for Virginia State Senate.
+In 2015, Jill McCabe was a Democratic candidate for Virginia State Senate in the 13th District.

 “I am disappointed with the outcome tonight.
 I congratulate @SenRichardBlack on his victory,” Jill McCabe said on Election Day on Twitter.
 “Thank you to all of my supporters.